SENSAAS/sensaas/docs/index.rst

 Fitness scores
 ==============

+Fitness scores are calculated using point clouds.
+A fitness score indicates how many points are paired.
+Points are considered paired if their distance is lower than a given threshold.
+In our implementation, we set the threshold value to 0.3 because it is the average distance between two adjacent points in our original point clouds.

+Each score is similar to a Tversky coefficient tuned to evaluate the embedding of a point cloud in another one.
+Therefore, the score of the Source and the score of the Target may differ.
+The smallest point cloud of the two will always obtain the highest fitness score as more points are paired, proportionally.

 There are three different fitness scores but we only use 2 of them, gfit and hfit, to calculate gfit+hfit.

 - **gfit** score estimates the geometric matching of point-based surfaces.
 It is the ratio between the number of points of the transformed Source that match points of the Target, and its total number of points - **it ranges between 0 and 1**